spectralmind/sonarflow-ios/README.md

 The source code is organised as an XCode project.

+It has a number of dependencies that are included as git submodules.

+After cloning this project, execute

+git submodule update --init --recursive

+It will pull the additional dependencies from further git repositories and place them in the according subdirectories.

+Then open sonarflow.xcworkspace in Xcode.

 ### Known issues

 *This repository references submodules from the Spectralmind development server which is not available anymore.* These submodules refers to 3rd party libraries like OCHamcrest, OCMock and others.
 We plan to update the references soon so that the source code can be built without hassle.